mvac7/MSXTILESdevtool/README.md

 This application is designed for agile and intuitive handling, but always can be improved.
 We are working on it.
 We are waiting your suggestions.

 This software was developed in Microsoft Visual Basic 2008 Express.
-To obtain the source code, look in the WEB project.